OLEANDER / SIGILS

 "Mi hija.
 Se llama Pilar.
 Tiene nueve anos."

-Milagro, miracle.
+Milagro.
+Miracle.
 No shit.

-A Highway Patrol cruiser and a tow truck pulled up behind the wreck and their drivers got out in such perfect unison that I almost missed the significance of their arrival.
-It hasn't been more than sixty seconds since the crash.
+It hasn't been more than a couple of minutes since the crash.
 How can this be?
 Even a cell phone in the hand of the first person to see it would not have reached 911 yet, much less bring them both this fast.
-Speed trap?
-That wouldn't explain the tow truck.
-On the way to another accident?
-I can't imagine both traveling together, not to mention the remarkable co-incidence of passing right here, right now.

 "Acabo de ver a diablo." the man whispered,staring into my eyes.